fseesink/django-adminlte3-tutorial/readme.md

 ]
 ```

-Here, since the only app is TestApp, and we want it to load on the main page, we specify `''` as the URL pattern.
-This means visiting the main page (e.g., http://127.0.0.1:8000) maps to this URL pattern, which flows through to the TestApp `urls.py` file, which in turn maps this to the IndexView, which then loads the TestApp `index.html` template file.
+Here, since the only app is TestApp, and we want it to load on the main page of the project, we specify `''` as the URL pattern.
+This means visiting the main page (e.g., http://127.0.0.1:8000) maps to this URL pattern, which flows through to the TestApp `urls.py` file, which in turn maps to the IndexView, which then loads the TestApp `index.html` template file.

 14. Load the main page again (what typically is http://127.0.0.1:8000).
 Voila!
 15. Customize AdminLTE templates as needed.